dmolik/netlink-examples/README.md

 # Netlink Examples

-Some low-level examples of using the Linux Netlink interface.
+Some low-level examples of the Linux Netlink interface.

   1. pair:        create a virtual ethernet pair
   2. link_addres: create a pair and add an address